chipsalliance/caliptra-sw/rom/dev/README.md

 - Caliptra has transitioned through the BOOTFSM and all the fuses that are required for the validation are already populated by SOC.
 - The FUSES programmed by the soc are
   - fuse_key_manifest_pk_hash : This fuse contains the hash of the manufacturer key descriptors present in preamble.
-  - fuse_key_manifest_pk_hash_mask : This is the bitmask of the ECC keys which are revoked.
+  - fuse_ecc_revocation : This is the bitmask of the ECC keys which are revoked.
+  - fuse_lms_revocation : This is the bitmask of the LMS keys which are revoked.
-  - fuse_pqc_revocation : This is the bitmask of the LMS or MLDSA keys which are revoked.
+  - fuse_mldsa_revocation : This is the bitmask of the MLDSA keys which are revoked.
   - fuse_owner_pk_hash : The hash of the owner public keys in preamble.
   - fuse_key_manifest_svn : Used in FMC validation to make sure that the version number is good.
   - fuse_runtime_svn : Used in RT validation to make sure that the runtime image's version number is good.